altrdev/nepal_allyouneedtoknow/content/en/in-depth/trekking-annapurna.md

 **Ulleri** is located at **2.090m/6,800ft**.
 Find a place to rest, have dinner and spend the night in this village.
 Price for a double room is usually 300NPR, but don't hold back from negotiation (we got a **double room for 200NPR** only).

-{{< bundle-image name="trekking-annapurna-ulleri" alt="trekking-annapurna-ulleri" caption="Trekking sull'Annapurna, giorno 1: l'ultima scalinata verso Ulleri" >}}
+{{< bundle-image name="trekking-annapurna-ulleri" alt="trekking-annapurna-ulleri" caption="Annapurna Circuit Trek, day 1: the last stairway to Ulleri" >}}

 **Duration**: ~ 4h